acmgroup/destinydocs/SSE/Live Telemetry through SSE.md

 Make sure that you understand how to login to our HTTP API using the Login requests.
 Read our Destiny API Quick Start Guide for more information.
 This section assumes you have already logged in to the system.

-The examples shown below uses Javascript and the popular [Axios Javascript/Node.js](https://axios-http.com/) library along with the standard Javascript SSE (EventSource) API.
+The example steps shown below uses Javascript and the popular [Axios Javascript/Node.js](https://axios-http.com/) library along with the standard Javascript SSE (EventSource) API.

+You can also view a full example [HTML/Javascript example here](SSE/UnitSubscribeExample.html).

 # SSE Flow Diagram